uber-archive/focuson/README.md

 investigate more deeply with a good signal to noise ration

 Focusin runs quickly, in testing taking ~15 sec for 100kb of python.
 == Installation
+foo bar baz

-Usage
+== Usage
 1. source venv/bin/activate
 2. python focusin.py <dir containting source code>

-Changes
+== Examples

+Worlds simpliest RCE in python: eval(request.args.get("foo"))

+More complex
+foo = request.args.get("foo")
+eval(foo)

+More complex
+foo = request.args.get("foo")
+bar = foo
+eval(bar)

+Yet more complex:

+def func1(arg1):
+    eval(arg1)
+foo = request.args.get("foo")
+bar = foo
+func1(bar)

+For more examples like this see the test directory

+== How to make focuson useful
-Focusin is customized for uber, to make it useful you will need to identify the set of relevant sinks for your codebase and add them in.
-This should be around line xxx
+Focusin is customized for Uber's codebase.
+To make it useful you will need to identify relevant set of sources and sinks for your codebase.
+Some of these are globally true and already built-in, like eval() as a sink for RCE.

+If you dont use flask you will need to determine how to model what user-controlled input looks like for your codebase and add it as a source

+You will need to do the same for sinks.

 == Improvements
 Lots of additional good work to be done.